trovu/trovu/docs/users/integration.md

         chrome://settings/searchEngines

 1. There, right to **Manage search engines** is a search field.
 Search for _Trovu_.
+1. Now you can either
+    -   Make Trovu your default search engine:
         1. When found, click the 3 dots right to it.
         1. Select **Make default**.
+    -   Set a keyword for Trovu, and use it only with this keyword
+        -   Click the 🖊️ pen.
+        -   Edit _shortcut_, e.g. to `t`.

 ### Other